-South Palm Beach is a decidedly white-collar town, with fully 91.94% of the workforce employed in white-collar jobs, well above the national average.
-Overall, South Palm Beach is a town of managers, sales and office workers, and professionals.
-There are especially a lot of people living in South Palm Beach who work in sales jobs (19.12%), business and financial occupations (15.67%), and management occupations (15.21%).
+South Palm Beach is a decidedly white-collar town, with fully 93.45% of the workforce employed in white-collar jobs, well above the national average.
+Overall, South Palm Beach is a town of professionals, managers, and sales and office workers.
+There are especially a lot of people living in South Palm Beach who work in business and financial occupations (17.76%), sales jobs (16.49%), and management occupations (12.26%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 10.00% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 14.73% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Another notable thing is that South Palm Beach is a major vacation destination.
 Much of the town’s population is seasonal: many people own second homes and only live there part-time, during the vacation season.
 The effect on the local economy is that many of the businesses are dependent on tourist dollars, and may operate only during the high season.
 As the vacation season ends, South Palm Beach’s population drops significantly, such that year-round residents will notice that the city is a much quieter place to live.

 Overall, South Palm Beach’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.